NicholasLYang/vicuna/README.md

 with lots of static analysis and fancy symbol tables; I added my own runtime with garbage collection; I spend a lot of time thinking about memory layout.

-You see, the difficulty in compiling Saber is that the source language, Saber, is very different from the target language, WebAssembly.
+You see, the difficulty in compiling Saber is that Saber, the source language, is very different from WebAssembly, the target language.
 Saber has all these high level concepts like closures, garbage collection, strings, while WebAssembly has low level concepts like linear memory, indices, and load/stores.
-Getting a compiler to translate between the two is rather challenging.
+Getting a compiler to translate from one to the other is rather challenging.
 But you know what does have high level concepts like closures, garbage collection and strings?
 JavaScript!
 By compiling to JavaScript I'm saving myself so much pain.
 And I didn't even get to the nasty stuff around interop, calling Web APIs, or debugging.